 Four Town Fair

-In conjunction with three other towns surrounding the NCRCC flying field in Ellington, CT, the Four Town Fair is held to showcase many of the cultural, historical, social, educational, and entertainment aspects of these four towns.
+In conjunction with three other towns surrounding the NCRCC flying field in Ellington, CT, the annual Four Town Fair is held to showcase many of the cultural, historical, social, educational, and entertainment aspects of these four towns.
 It is well-attended by a range of people seeking the multi-faceted experience.
-NCRCC has participated in the fair by placing signage throughout the greater Ellington area to invite spectators and direct them to the flying field where our members interact with the public and demonstrate flight.
+NCRCC has participated in the fair by placing signage on roadways close to our flying field to invite spectators and direct them to the flying field where our members interact with the public and demonstrate flight.

 _________________________________________________________________________________________________